 Fix 3: End unnecessary background programs

-Some programs running on the background may conflict with Hearthstone or the Blizzard launcher, causing audio issues to happen.
+Some programs running on the background may conflict with Hearthstone or the Blizzard launcher, causing audio issues for you.
 Try turning off unnecessary processes while gaming to see if the audio comes back.
-Here is how to do it:

 If you’re on Windows 7…